Dellagi/pySQL_API/pokemonApp/README.md

 $ python3 main.py
 ```

+__Important__:
+Setting ORM implementation aside, this application I believe is a neat approach to make a console application using PyInquirer menues with smooth and stable transitions between menus, and hadling eleagant display of information.
-* `state_manager` is a variable in `main.py`, the idea is inspired from the notion of state management in React/VueJS, I think it a niet approach to handler transitions between differents PyInquirer menus to avoid having multiple recursive `eval/exec`and maintain a smooth control flow while the game is running.
+`state_manager` is a variable in `main.py`, the idea is inspired from the notion of state management in React/VueJS, to handle transitions between differents PyInquirer's menus to avoid having multiple recursive `eval/exec` and maintain a stable control flow while the game is running.
+The returns of the functions triggered via `eval` is also an analogy of `this.$emit` from React/VueJS.

 __Few screenshots__: